Course Catalog » Course Listing for Biomedical Imaging

 265 Image Processing and Analysis II (3 units) Winter

-Instructor(s): J. Lupo, A. Vu Prerequisite(s): Biomedical Imaging 260 or equivalent
+Instructor(s): J. Lupo, M. Morrison Prerequisite(s): BIOMED IMG 260 or equivalent

 Restrictions: If not enrolled in Master's of Science in Biomedical Imaging (MSBI) program then students must obtain instructor approval.
 Activities: Direct - Lecture, Direct - Lab-Skills, Student - Lecture, Student - Lab-Skills, Student - Project, Student - Web-based course work